rustyeddy/rustyeddy.com/content/notes/gstreamer-rtsp-server.md

 CSI camera, that is a raspberry pie camera, From a moving vehicle for the vehicles guidance and navigation.

-I was surprised to find the the whole world is streaming video is Incredibly complex, NFL 2019 we do not have A solution that is easy universally adopted.
+I was surprised to find that the whole world of streaming video is Incredibly complex.
+In 2019 we are streaming everything from stupid instagram videos to the NFL, yet do not have A solution that is easy universally adopted.

 ## TLDR; Gstreamer RTSP Pipeline

-We are streaming our video from a Raspberry Pi Camera (CSI) attached to, either a Raspberry Pi or a Jetson Nano, GST extracts the video from the CSI camera using a custom driver (raspicamsrc or nvargussrc) for the RPi or Nano respectively.
+We can stream video righout out of our Raspberry Pi's Camera (CSI) attached to, either a Raspberry Pi or a Jetson Nano, GST extracts the video from the CSI camera using a custom driver (raspicamsrc or nvargussrc) for the RPi or Nano respectively.

 ### Camera Generates Hidef and Lodef Streams

-Two streames are sent from two active video ports on the camera, highres and a lowres streams, the streams are independently passed through gstreamer pipelines to be encoded and scaled accordingly.
+Two streames are sent from two active video ports on the camera (of highres and a lowres streams course you gotta ask for it), the streams are independently passed through gstreamer pipelines to be encoded and scaled accordingly.

 ### RTSP Live Video Endpoints

-The RTSP server created two _"endpoints"_
+The RTSP server created two _"endpoints"_ that can be attached to recieve the video to be viewed or stored, etc. So in some cases it can make sense to have every video camera be the RTSP server.

+The RTSP server does not necessarily serve the video, you can have a single RTSP server manage a variety of remote cameras.

+> Fact check: is the above really true?

 ## No Simple Choice to Stream Live Video